-Discovery Through Movement is a workshop program for organizations looking to create or strengthen collaborative, productive groups.
+Discovery Through Movement is a natural movement workshop program for organizations looking to strengthen creativity, collaboration, and connectivity within a group.

-Working as a team in a DTM workshop provides a unifying, creative experience that helps teams achieve improved communication, smarter problem-solving, and a better appreciation of each team member’s unique talents.
+Working in a DTM workshop provides a unifying, creative experience that helps teams achieve improved communication, smarter problem-solving, and a better appreciation of each team member’s unique talents and contribution.

 Discovery Through Movement sessions can be scheduled for one day or as a series.
-DTM is effective with conference attendees, organizational groups, work teams, student groups, Boards of Directors, academic departments – any group looking to enhance the collaborative skills of the group, break out of established hierarchies, and inject some fresh energy and ideas into the team dynamic.
+DTM is effective with work teams, organizational groups, student groups, Boards of Directors, academic departments, – any group looking to enhance the collaborative creative skills of the group, to break out of established hierarchies, and to inject some fresh energy and ideas into the team dynamic.

-“It’s a wonderful environment led by Peter and David where everyone is working towards to a shared goal.
+“It’s a wonderful environment led by Peter where everyone is working towards to a shared goal.
 All ego is left aside.
 DTM was really great, a lot of fun to do”